galacticgargleblaster/abnormalizer/README.md

 ## What doesn't this do?

-Fix syntactical errors, handle formatting of nested struct definitions, make functions shorter, operate on multiple files
+Fix syntactical errors, reorder the sequence of tokens, handle formatting of nested struct definitions, make functions shorter, operate on multiple files

 ## Will this break my program?